Iceberg Go

 Table

-, we can manipulate tables through Catalog
+After creating Catalog, we can manipulate tables through Catalog.

 import (